-For expensive taste owners, it may cost thousands to buy your dog breed of choice, regardless of how abundant their numbers are.
-Those who hope to show their dogs or just want to fulfill a dream of owning a dog that comes from specific breed must know that they are going to be pay a lot more to own a new best friend.
-The price for dogs depends on popularity and is this dog breed rare or not.
+For the expensive taste owners, it may cost thousands to buy your dog breed of choice, regardless of how abundant their numbers are.
+Those who hope to show their dogs or just want to fulfill a dream of owning a dog that comes from specific breed must know that they are going to pay a lot more to own a new best friend.
+The price for dogs depends on their popularity and whether that dog breed is rare or not.
 But of all, these are the top 5 most expensive breeds in the world:

 4. Pharaoh Hound